Greccio: Natural areas

 Greccio is surrounded by oak and elm forests, on which Mount Lacerone (1204 m) stands out and gives a view of the entire Rieti Valley.
 Here, St. Francis of Assisi, would retire in prayer and meditation in a hut protected by two hornbeam plants.
-In this same place, in 1712, by popular demand, it was built a memorial chapel dedicated to him, "the chapel".
+In this same place, in 1712, by popular demand, was built a memorial chapel dedicated to him.
 Here Saint Francis of Assisi used to retreat in prayer and meditation, in a hut protected by two hornbeam trees.
-On the top stands "la Cappelletta", a small chapel built in 1792 in his memory.
+On the top stands "La Cappelletta", a small chapel built in 1792 in his memory.